 More of Metro Vancouver

 The City of Vancouver is just one of over 20 municipalities that make up Metro Vancouver.
-Other major centres just a short drive away with their own best places to visit include the following:
+Other major centres just a short drive away with their own best places to visit including the following:

 - Burnaby – the third biggest city in Metro Vancouver and home to beautiful parks, BC’s largest shopping mall and a great (and normally free) outdoor museum.